SystemRage/py-kms/docs/Getting Started.md

 There are currently three tags of the image available (select one just by appending `:<tag>` to the image from above):
 * `latest`, currently the same like minimal...
 * `minimal`, wich is based on the python3 minimal configuration of py-kms. _This tag does NOT include `sqlite` support!_
-* `python3`, which is fully configurable and equiped with `sqlite` support and a web interface for management.
+* `python3`, which is fully configurable and equipped with `sqlite` support and a web interface for management.

 If you just want to use the image and don't want to build them yourself, you can always use the official image at the [Docker Hub](https://hub.docker.com/r/pykmsorg/py-kms) (`pykmsorg/py-kms`).
 To ensure that you are using always the latest version you should check something like [watchtower](https://github.com/containrrr/watchtower) out!